ThomasBassa/steam-news/README.md

 `NewsPublisher.py` converts all the news items in the same database file to an RSS feed (an XML file) in the same directory.

-`Publish.bash` is a sample Bash script to run NewsPublisher and commit the resulting feed to a Git repo (since I'm using GitHub Pages to publish my feed).
-The script runs with the assumption that `git push` won't require authorization (use an SSH key).
+`updateAndPublish.sh` is a sample Bash script to run the last two scripts and commit the resulting feed to a Git repo (since I'm using GitHub Pages to publish my feed).
+The script runs with the assumption that
+`git push` won't require authorization (use an SSH key).
 It also assumes all of the directories in use for the project, which are running on a Raspberry Pi.